0xflotus/eslint-plugin-hex-under/README.md

 // invalid with { limit: 255 }
 const signal = 0x21b;

-// This will be transformed to: const signal = 539;
+// This can be transformed to: const signal = 539;
 ```